Haroon Yousaf

 Haroon Yousaf (born 10 November 1973) is a Pakistani former footballer.
-The versatile footballer played as a midfielder and defender.
-A former captain of the Pakistan national team, Haroon played 49 full internationals for Pakistan between 1992 and 2003 and scored 3 goals.
+He played as a midfielder and defender.
+A former captain of the Pakistan national team, Yousaf played 49 full internationals for Pakistan between 1992 and 2003 and scored 3 goals.
 He was praised for his defensive abilities and leadership.

 Early life

 Yousaf was born on 10 November 1973 in Mandi Bahauddin, in the Punjab province of Pakistan.
+He was introduced to football by PTCL coach Inamullah, and also received training from former national captain Riasat Ali.

 Club career

 Early career

 Yousaf played for Lahore clubs Allah-o-Akbar, and City FC in his youth.
 He also played briefly for departmental teams of PTCL and Pakistan Airlines, but his stay there did not last because of internal problems within the departments and housing issues.
 In 1993, Yousuf also featured in the National Youth Football Championship.

 Railways

-In 1990, the Lifebuoy-sponsored National Football Championship tournaments brought televised club games to Pakistan for the first time, fostering talent that found opportunities in major departmental teams, which gave them job security.
-Following this, Yousaf started his career with the departmental side of Pakistan Railways in 1990.
+In 1990, Yousaf joined departmental side of Pakistan Railways.